felipe-jm/elixir-ignite-reports-generator/README.md

 It took 674379 microseconds, equivalent to 674,379 milliseconds

-Now readind tree files (_this files together form the 300 thousand lines csv_) in parallel using a task with tree processes:
+Now readind three files (_this files together form the 300 thousand lines csv_) in parallel using a task with three processes:

 ```elixir
 iex(2)> :timer.tc(fn -> ReportsGenerator.build_from_many(["report_1.csv", "report_2.csv", "report_3.csv"]) end)